 IMPORTANT: Backup any styles, import filters and connection files that you don't want overwritten.

 It is recommended that you uninstall earlier versions of EndNote before upgrading to the latest version.
-UoW styles, filters and connection files may be downloaded from UoW EndNote Support page.
+UoW Referencing Styles may be downloaded here.

 For more information about EndNote compatibility, please visit EndNote Support.

-Output styles are the referencing styles that are used to control the formatting of references in a bibliography.
+Output styles are the referencing styles used to control the formatting of references in a bibliography.
 UoW styles are NOT automatically loaded in the EndNote programme.
-Library staff have created styles for APA 6th, MHRA, Harvard Science, Harvard Geography, Law, Anthropology and Politics.
-Find them at the UoW EndNote Support webpage and save the styles you require.
+Library staff have created or adapted styles for APA 6th, MHRA, Harvard Science, Harvard Geography, Law, Anthropology and Politics.
+Find them at the UoW EndNote Support webpage and save the Styles you require.
 (See Where do I save?)

 Where do I Save?